top of page

 "The Nine Days", by A.J.
 Cook

 Arthur James Cook (Wookey, Somerset, 1883 - London, 1931) was the General Secretary of the Miners' Federation of Great Britain from 1924 until 1931.
-This included the period of the 1926 General Strike and the prolonged, six-month miners' lockout that followed the sell out of May events by the TUC leaders.
+This included the period of the 1926 General Strike and the prolonged, six-month miners' lockout that followed the sell-out of the May events by the TUC leaders.

-Arguably one of the greatest-ever trade union leaders, Cook stayed loyal to his members throughout his tenure as leader of the miners's union.
+Arguably one of the greatest-ever trade union leaders, Cook stayed loyal to his members throughout his tenure as leader of the miners' union.

 In 1927, less than a year after the General Strike, he wrote an essential, must-read document about the momentous events of May 1926.